Updated April 2026

 Protect the Undercarriage

 Consider fitting a skid plate or bash guard to protect your battery from road debris and speed bumps.
 This can reduce your risk of the most expensive type of EV claim.
-Some aftermarket options cost $500 - $1,500.
+Some aftermarket options cost $500 to $1,500.

 5